-This manual provides instructions for installing and setting up SharePlex on an Oracle source database and all supported target types.
+This manual provides instructions for installing and setting up SharePlex on an Oracle and PostgreSQL database(s) as a source and all the supported target types.

 This manual also contains some demonstration tutorials that show how certain features of SharePlex work.